H Street Line: History

-In 2017 during WMATA's FY2019 budget, WMATA proposed to eliminate route X2 short trips to Gallery Place station and operate the full route to Lafayette Square.
+On September 26, 2017 during WMATA's FY2018 budget, WMATA proposed to eliminate route X2 short trips to Gallery Place station and operate the full route to Lafayette Square.
 However, the frequency of buses will be reduced from every 8 minutes to every 10–12 minutes.
 This was due to the full length route and to adjust the time between midday X2 buses and proposed midday service to route X9.
 It was also due to create a better balance of capacity and demand throughout the Benning Road and H Street corridor with the implementation of midday route X9, expanded limited-stop MetroExtra hours of service in Northeast, responds to requests by the District Department of Transportation, and provide the ability to add service to route X9 which would provide a weekday midday transfer-free ride throughout the entire corridor between downtown DC and Capitol Heights station.

 On June 24, 2018, all route X2 trips operate between Minnesota Avenue station and Lafayette Square with short trips to Gallery Place station being discontinued.
 However the frequency of buses were increased from 8 minutes to 10–12 minutes.

 During the COVID-19 pandemic, route X2 was reduced to operate on its Saturday schedule beginning on March 16, 2020.
 On March 18, 2020, route X2 was further reduced to operate on its Sunday schedule.
 Also on March 21, 2020, route X2 was further reduced to operate every 30 minutes on the weekends.
 Route X2 reverted to its regular service on August 23, 2020 with post midnight trips still being suspended.

+In February 2021 during WMATA's FY2022 budget crisis, WMATA proposed to add late-night service to 2:00 AM on Route X2 between July and December 2021 in the first half of the fiscal year, but would reduce it back to midnight between January to June 2022 in the second half of the fiscal year.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

 On March 14, 2021, route X2 terminus was changed with westbound trips to terminate at McPherson Square station on 15th St NW (east) at K St NW.
 On May 29, 2022, Route X2 was changed to terminate back at its previous terminal at Lafayette Square.

+On June 6, 2021, late-night service was increased to operate up to 2:00 AM on Route X2.

+On June 10, 2021, WMATA proposed to increase the X2 to operate every 12 minutes daily between 7:00 AM to 9:00 PM daily as part of WMATA's Pandemic Recovery Plan.
+On September 5, 2021, the line was increased to operate every 12 minutes daily.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays.
+Full weekday service resumed on February 7, 2022.

+On December 17, 2023, new 24 hour service was added to Route X2.